Dental Crowns & Bridges in Lubbock, TX

 If you have missing teeth, then you’re among the 75% of American adults who suffer tooth loss, usually due to advanced gum disease.
 People also experience tooth loss due to injuries, extractions, infections, and cavities.

 Missing teeth create a whole host of dental problems.
 Slurring in speech, issues with eating certain types of foods, and affecting your confidence in your appearance.
-At Hill Davis Dental Group, Dr. Jimmy Hill, Dr. Camie Davis, and our friendly team can give you a whole new reason to smile … with a fixed dental bridge!
+At Hill Davis Dental Group, Dr. Camie Davis, Dr. Kourtney Kouth and our friendly team can give you a whole new reason to smile … with a fixed dental bridge!

 What is a fixed bridge?